 Concentrating on each movement helps the mind to relax and relieves stress.
 The person is often calmer and has more energy after a session.
 Deep breathing and learning to focus helps improve balance, which can help prevent falls and injuries.

-The Benefits of Tai Chi
+The Benefits of Tai Chi For Seniors

 - Improves balance, helping to reduce falls; also strengthens muscles in the legs and increases flexibility and stability in the ankles